DonZalmrol/GRA-AFCH-IN-12-Arduino-Nixie-clock-kit-with-NTP/README.md

 Then there is also the inclusion of DST!
 My time will change/ update itself when DST is enabled and the month falls within either summer (+2) or wintertime (+1).
 Since NTP works with UTC time only.

+I've tried to keep the code as close as can be to the original from GRA-AFCH.
-Perhaps my code can be optimized, still new to Arduino (C++) coding.
+Perhaps my code can be optimized, still new to Arduino (C++) coding, if so feel free to let me know.